Club: FC Nizhny Novgorod | Opening: 2018 | Capacity: 44,899 seats

 History and description

-Nizhny Novgorod Stadium is a currently under-construction new stadium in the city of Nizhny Novgorod that will be one of the playing venues of the 2018 World Cup.
+Nizhny Novgorod Stadium is a recently opened new stadium in the city of Nizhny Novgorod that was one of the playing venues of the 2018 World Cup.
 It furthermore replaced Lokomotiv Stadium as the home of FC Nizhny Novgorod (previously FC Volga and FC Olimpiyets).

-The stadium’s design has been inspired by the nature of the Volga region, and consists of a semi-transparent facade that can be lit up at night.
-The seats will be divided over two tiers.
+Nizhny Novgorod Stadium’s design has been inspired by the nature of the Volga region, and consists of a semi-transparent facade that can be lit up at night.

-During the World Cup, Nizhny Novgorod Stadium is scheduled to host four first round group matches, one round of 16 match, and the quarter-final between France and Uruguay (2-0).
+During the World Cup, Nizhny Novgorod Stadium hosted four first round group matches, one round of 16 match, and the quarter-final between France and Uruguay (2-0).

 How to get to Nizhny Novgorod Stadium